 Mean score of companies in the Rail Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, East Japan Railway Company (JR East) reported total carbon emissions of approximately 6,000,000,000 kg CO2e, comprising 1,610,000,000 kg CO2e from Scope 1, 1,190,000,000 kg CO2e from Scope 2, and 3,160,000,000 kg CO2e from Scope 3 emissions.
 The Scope 3 emissions include significant contributions from capital goods (1,140,000,000 kg CO2e) and purchased goods and services (590,000,000 kg CO2e).
-JR East has set ambitious climate commitments, aiming for a 40% reduction in Scope 1 and Scope 2 emissions by 2031, compared to 2014 levels.
-This initiative includes the installation of power storage facilities and the increased use of renewable energy.
-Additionally, the company is committed to achieving net zero emissions by 2050 for both Scope 1 and Scope 2 emissions, with a near-term target of reducing Scope 1 emissions by 30% from a 2020 baseline by 2030.
-The company’s emissions data is independently reported and does not cascade from any parent organization.
-JR East's ongoing efforts reflect a strong commitment to sustainability within the rail transport sector in Japan.
+JR East has set ambitious climate commitments, aiming for a 40% reduction in Scope 1 and Scope 2 emissions by 2031, using 2014 as a baseline.
+Additionally, the company is committed to achieving net zero emissions by 2051.
+Near-term targets include a 30% reduction in Scope 1 and Scope 2 emissions from a 2020 baseline by 2030.
+The company’s long-term strategy includes the installation of power storage facilities, self-consumption of renewable energy, and the introduction of energy-efficient train models, such as the E235 series.
+These initiatives reflect JR East's commitment to sustainable operations and its role in the rail transport sector's transition towards lower carbon emissions.

 Access structured emissions data, company-specific emission factors, and source documents